-The ICTSD-sponsored SETI Alliance also helped to build broader business and government stakeholder action for clean energy.
-Finally, ICTSD helped to move beyond the narrow debate on intellectual property into a broader discussion on innovation and sustainable development inter alia through its long – and highly praise – work on the WIPO development agenda.
+The ICTSD-sponsored SETI Alliance also helped build broader business and government stakeholder action for clean energy.
+Finally, ICTSD helped move beyond the narrow debate on intellectual property into a broader discussion on innovation and sustainable development, inter alia through its extensive – and highly praised – work on the WIPO Development Agenda.

 Along with these efforts, ICTSD actively cultivated the global community of policy stakeholders supporting sustainable development through knowledge and analysis.
-ICTSD’s website served hundreds of thousands of visitors, but more specifically ICTSD supported regional and national level policy communities through its Bridges series of publications and through a partnership strategy that focuses on co-implementation of ICTSD’s activities.
-These were extended through the active use of communications including through social media, which has contributed a significant percentage growth to ICTSD’s outreach in 2014.
-A new website helps to extend this reach even further.
+In addition to the hundreds of thousands of visitors served by ICTSD’s website, the organization also supported policy communities on the regional and national levels more specifically through its Bridges series of publications and through a partnership strategy focusing on the co-implementation of ICTSD’s activities.
+These were extended through the active use of communications, including through social media, which has contributed a significant percentage growth to ICTSD’s outreach in 2014.
+A new website helps extend this reach even further.

 The narrative and data on the following pages provide greater texture to all of these aspects of ICTSD’s impact in the field.
-They are accompanied throughout with quotes from those who use ICTSD’s products and services which provide additional grounding into how ICTSD is viewed by those who interact with it.
+They are accompanied throughout with quotes from users of ICTSD’s products and services, which provide additional insight into how ICTSD is viewed by those who interact with it.

-The view to 2015 will continue to be equally interesting.
-Several areas in which ICTSD was deeply involved in 2014 will begin to come to some resolution in 2015.
-And in the longer run many of those issues on which ICTSD is focused now will plan the seeds for 2016 and beyond.
+The view to 2015 will continue to be equally as interesting.
+Several areas in which ICTSD was deeply involved in 2014 will begin to come to a resolution in 2015.
+Furthermore, in the longer run, many of the issues on which ICTSD is currently focusing will plant the seeds for 2016 and beyond.

 GOAL 1: Effective and Diverse stakeholder Engagement